Automate image-based inspection with artificial intelligence

 Both hardware and software of the system are flexible: For multiple or wider webs, additional cameras can easily be integrated into the setup.
 If necessary, the software also allows for post-training of the AI models.
 "Experience simply shows that a certain amount of night training is always necessary due to small individual circumstances.
 With pre-trained models from our portfolio, you need fewer reference images for individualization and post training," explains Christian Els, CEO and co-founder of sentin.
 In this case, the images show the structured surface of a fabric and a small anomaly on it, which was filtered out in the image on the right:

 Extremely accurate image acquisition and precise image evaluation are among the most important requirements for the camera used.
 Perfectly suitable: The GigE Vision CMOS camera GV-5880CP.
 The model has a 1/1.8" rolling shutter CMOS sensor Sony IMX178, which enables a very high resolution of 6.4 MP (3088 x 2076 px, aspect ratio 3:2).
 It delivers frame rates of up to 18 fps at full resolution and is therefore ideal for visualization tasks in quality control.
 The sensor from the Sony STARVIS series features BSI technology ("back-side-illumination") and is one of the most light-sensitive sensors with a low dark current close to the SCMOS range (Scientific CMOS).
 It ensures impressive results even under very low light conditions.
 Thanks to the sensor size of 1/1.8", a wide range of C-Mount lenses is available for the GigE Vision camera model GV-5880CP.
-"In addition to resolution and frame rate, the interface and the price were decisive factors in the decision for the camera.
-The direct exchange with the IDS development department has helped us to reduce the time needed for camera integration," says Arkadius Gombos, Technical Manager at sentin.
+"In addition to resolution and frame rate, the interface and the price were decisive factors in the decision for the camera," says Arkadius Gombos, Technical Manager at sentin.
 The integration into the sentin VISION system is done via GenTL and a Python interface.

 Automated, image-based quality control with Artificial Intelligence offers many advantages over human visual inspection or conventional machine vision applications.
 "In AI-based image interpretation, the aim is to create images on which humans can see the error, because then the AI model can do it too," concludes Christian Els.
 The system learns to recognize the requirements of the product similar to a human being.
 But the human brain is beaten at any time by an artificial intelligence in terms of consistency and reliability.
 Even if the brain is capable of remarkable peak performance, an AI can recognize much more complex error patterns.
 The human eye, on the other hand, cannot stand up to any camera in terms of fatigue and vision.
 In combination with deep-learning recognition software, the image processing system therefore enables particularly fast and accurate inspection.
 Depending on the application, image acquisition and evaluation can take place in just a few milliseconds.